-Professor, Department of DS and MIS & Senior Concordia University Research Chair in Decision and Negotiation SystemsWith the Faculty since 1999, PhD in economic sciences and operation research; MSc in econometrics, Warsaw School of Economics.
+Professor, Department of Supply Chain and Business Technology Management & Senior Concordia University Research Chair in Decision and Negotiation SystemsWith the Faculty since 1999, PhD in economic sciences and operation research; MSc in econometrics, Warsaw School of Economics.
 His teaching interests are negotiation management, analysis and support; electronic markets and negotiations; decision and negotiation support systems; management sciences.
 Dr. Kersten's research interests are conflict resolution in physical and virtual environments; individual and group decision making; Internet decision and negotiation systems; culture and technology; and electronic democracy.
 He is the author and co-author of 3 books, 25 chapters in books, 62 articles in refereed journal publications, and 53 papers in refereed conference proceedings.

 Refereed Journal Articles